pingcap/community/contributors/README.md

 ## Get your Reward

 Once Your PR has been merged, you become a TiDB Contributor.
 Thank you for your contribution!
-Please fill the [form](All the contributors are welcomed to claim your reward by filing this [form](https://forms.pingcap.com/f/tidb-contribution-swag).) to get your reward.
+Please fill the [form](https://forms.pingcap.com/f/tidb-contribution-swag) to get your reward.